50+ Fruit Leather Recipes

 Fruit Leather Recipe Collection from Backpacking Chef

-Learn how to make fruit leather, how to store and pack it for home and trail, and how to turn fruit leathers into fruit puddings and smoothies with hot or cold water.
+Learn how to make fruit leather in a dehydrator, how to store and pack it for home and trail, and how to turn fruit leathers into fruit puddings and smoothies with hot or cold water.

 Start with your favorite fruits…